 Utilizing a chiropractic approach, shoulder and spinal adjustments can provide relief and a faster healing/recovery from the inflammatory condition.
 Individuals experiencing shoulder, arm, and possible hand pain should consult with a chiropractor about a potential home and clinic treatment plan to improve their condition.

 Medical History and Examination

 The process of diagnosing brachial neuritis involves an individual’s medical history and physical exam.
-Cases that are more complicated could require imaging studies and electrodiagnostic tests.
+More complicated cases could require imaging studies and electrodiagnostic tests.
 The first steps in diagnosing the cause of shoulder and/or arm pain include:

 Information will be collected on an individual’s:

 A chiropractor will palpate or inspect by feeling the neck, shoulder, and arm for irregularities.
 Then they will examine the range of motion, strength, and reflexes.
-If the individual’s history and physical exam suggest that the cause could be brachial neuritis or other condition that involves the nerves, then imaging studies, and diagnostic tests could be required to evaluate further.
+If the individual’s history and physical exam suggest that the cause could be brachial neuritis or other condition involving the nerves, imaging studies, and diagnostic tests could be required to evaluate further.

 Symptoms of Brachial Neuritis

 The condition is also known as Parsonage-Turner Syndrome.
 It affects the brachial plexus, a set of nerves that run from the neck and upper back to the shoulders.
 The condition usually affects only one side of the body and presents randomly.